 Louisiana has toyed with the idea of regulated online gaming for some time.
 But while states such as New Jersey and Pennsylvania have gone live, Louisiana has lagged behind.

 The good news is, things are finally changing.
 Louisiana online sports gambling is now a reality, thanks to two bills that arrived in 2021: HB 697 and SB 247.
-These bills helped set up a framework for legalized sports betting within Louisiana.
+These bills helped set up a framework for betting within the state.
 Back in 2020, most of Louisiana’s parishes voted to allow sports betting operators to set up within state borders.

 By 2021, HB 697 had become the most promising piece of legislation.
 It proposed tax rates for retail and online gambling sites.
 SB 247 followed and paved the way for up to 20 online gambling licenses to be issued in the state.

-The bill was passed by state senators in June 2021, and it is hoped that legal sports betting on mobile devices will be available by the time the new NFL season begins in September.
+The bill was passed by state senators in June 2021, and legal mobile wagering became available in January 2022, in time for the apex of the NFL season - the Super Bowl LVI.
 Daily Fantasy Sports (DFS) was also legalized back in 2018 but it took over two years for the state gaming board to begin accepting license applications.

 While some online gambling in Louisiana is now legal, Bayou State gamblers will have to wait a little longer to play online casino games.
 Louisiana has no online casino legislation and none in the pipeline.
 However, with land-based casinos expanding and online sports betting regulated, it could be just a matter of time before roulette and slot machines become legitimized.

 In the coming years, you should be able to gamble on classic slots and play for progressive jackpots.
 Major developers such as NetEnt, Bally, and IGT will offer their best and brightest games for demo play or real money.
 Plus, you’ll be able to load up an American Roulette table and play for cents or try out the latest live dealer games.
 Gamble against a human croupier over webcam and win real cash!